Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Conclusion and Discussion

 Inspired by the concept of dual self-awareness in psychology, we propose the IGM-free value decomposition framework DAVE in this paper.
 By dividing the agent network into two parts, ego policy and alter ego value function, DAVE is the first value decomposition method that completely abandons the IGM assumption.
-Simultaneously, to avoid falling into local optima, we built an anti-ego exploration mechanism Using the properties of the auto-encoder.
-Experimental results in didactic problems and complex StarCraft II show that DAVE outperforms existing IGM-based value factorization variants.
-Finally, we carry out ablation studies to test the impact of key hyperparameters on DAVE.
-We believe that DAVE offers a new perspective on addressing the problems posed by the IGM assumption in value decomposition methods.
-In our future research we intend to concentrate on how to choose the exploration coefficients in an adaptive manner.
+We find that the larger the number of samples in the explicit search procedure, the better the algorithm converges to the global optimum, but this will lead to high computational complexity.
+Therefore, we propose the anti-ego exploration mechanism, which can effectively prevent DAVE from falling into local optima, especially in problems with large action spaces.
+Experimental results in some didactic problems and complex environments show that DAVE outperforms existing IGM-based value decomposition methods.
+We believe that DAVE provides a new perspective on addressing the problems posed by the IGM assumption in value decomposition methods.
+In our future research, we intend to concentrate on how to choose the exploration coefficients in an adaptive manner.
 Further study of the issue would be of interest.